-You may still need to complete Law and the Constitution (415103) which is a 15-point Part I paper.
+You may still need to complete LAWS503 Constitutional Law which is a 15-point Part I paper.
 In the AUT law degree this paper constitutes part of the public law requirement for the New Zealand Council of Legal Education (CLE).
-Direct entry students need to complete this paper if they have not satisfied that requirement through a similar paper at their previous law school and will normally take it in the second semester of Part II instead of the compulsory Intellectual Property (416206) paper.
-You will then take the Intellectual Property paper in Part III instead of one of the
+Direct entry students need to complete this paper if they have not satisfied that requirement through a similar paper at their previous law school and will normally take it in the second semester of Part II instead of another compulsory Part II paper.
+You will then take the remaining compulsory Part II paper, later.

 Facilities and Staff